 My teaching interests span a broad range with a central focus around behavioral neurobiology.
-Currently, I teach Psychobiology (PSYC 3458) and Animal Behavior (BIOL 3403) but I have previously taught neurobiology, animal communication and neuroendocrine pharmacology.
+I teach Neurobiology (BIOL 3405), Animal Behavior (BIOL 3403), Behavioral Endocrinology (PSYC 3405) and Psychobiology (PSYC 3458).

-As a BNS advisor, I am happy to help with curriculum issues as well as questions regarding graduate studies and research.
-I also help organize undergraduate neuroscience meetings and volunteer in programs that promote science for girls in the Boston area.
+As the Assistant Director for the Behavioral Neuroscience Program, I am happy to help with curriculum issues as well as questions regarding graduate studies and research.
+I participate in a variety of neuroscience outreach including judging science fairs, organizing undergraduate meetings, and advising the NEURONs student club.

 - Kinch, G.L., Hoffman, K.L., Rodrigues, E.M., Zee, M.C. and Weeks, J.C.
 (2003) Steroid-triggered programmed cell death of a motoneuron is autophagic and involves structural alterations in mitochondria.
 J. Comp.
 Neurol.
 457: 384-403.

 - Zee, M.C. and Weeks, J.C.
 (2001) Developmental change in the steroid hormone signal for cell-autonomous, segment-specific programmed cell death of a motoneuron.
 Dev.
 Biol.
 235: 45-61.